Now Accepting Applications!

 The Pomeroy Foundation awards Legends & LoreR marker grants to nonprofit organizations, municipalities, and nonprofit educational institutions.
 If you’re an individual, or part of a group that doesn’t fit in this category, you’re welcome to contact firstname.lastname@example.org to talk about potentially matching you with an eligible partner.

 On this page you can read about the Legends & Lore Roadside Marker Grant Program.
-When you’re ready to begin the application process, click where it says “To apply for a marker click here” at the end of the paragraph to the right of the Ichabod Crane marker.
+When you’re ready to begin the application process, click “Apply for Grant.”

 For questions about the content of the application – that is, North Carolina-specific questions relating to the legend or lore you wish to commemorate – contact Sarah Bryan at the North Carolina Folklife Institute: email@example.com.